How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 How much can I realistically save by switching home insurance?

 Savings vary widely by location, coverage level, and insurer.
-In 2026, the average homeowners insurance premium is approximately $2,490 per year, and realistic savings from switching with equivalent coverage typically range from 10% to 25%, or roughly $200 to $600+ annually.
-Homeowners in competitive, lower-risk markets tend to see the biggest savings, while those in high-risk states like Florida or California may find fewer options and lower potential savings.
+The average homeowners insurance premium in 2026 is about $2,490 per year for $400,000 in dwelling coverage, and realistic savings from switching with equivalent coverage typically range from 10% to 25%, or roughly $200 to $600 or more annually.
+Homeowners in competitive, lower-risk markets tend to see the biggest savings, while those in Florida, which has projected average premiums of about $8,458 per year, or Texas at $4,529, may find fewer options and different dynamics.
+Notably, Florida is now seeing rate decreases for the first time in years, with Citizens Property Insurance approving an average statewide reduction of about 8.7% and private carriers like Florida Peninsula filing 8% to 11% reductions.

 Does switching home insurance hurt you if you've recently filed a claim?

-Switching does not hurt your ability to have a filed claim paid — your old insurer must still honor any open claims after you cancel.
-However, your claims history is visible to all new insurers via your CLUE report, so a recent claim will likely factor into your new quotes.
+Switching does not hurt your ability to have a filed claim paid.
+Your old insurer must still honor any open claims after you cancel.
+However, your claims history is visible to all new insurers via your CLUE report for seven years from the date of loss, so a recent claim will likely factor into your new quotes.
 It won't disappear just because you switched.
 For best results, wait until an open claim is fully settled before switching to a new provider.

 Is it worth switching home insurance to save only a small amount?

-Generally, no. If the premium difference is less than $100–$150 per year after accounting for any cancellation fees, the administrative effort and risk of a coverage misstep often outweigh the benefit.
-A better approach when savings are minimal is to contact your current insurer about available discounts — such as bundling, security upgrades, or a higher deductible — before making the switch.
+Generally, no. If the premium difference is less than $100 to $150 per year after accounting for any cancellation fees, the administrative effort and risk of a coverage misstep often outweigh the benefit.
+A better approach when savings are minimal is to contact your current insurer about available discounts and rate-reduction strategies, such as bundling, security upgrades, or a higher deductible, before making the switch.

 Compare Home Insurance Plans in Ohio